Skip to Content

 Accessibility feature

-What goes into the cost a medication?
+What goes into the cost of a medication?

 The cost of any medication is shaped by multiple components across the healthcare ecosystem—not just the medicine itself.
 The following breakdown highlights how investments in research and development, manufacturing, supply chain, insurance dynamics, and administrative and system-level costs all contribute to the final price patients encounter at the pharmacy.